-A healthy and vibrant apiary industry is important to the economy and welfare of the people of the State of California.
 The County of San Diego's Honey Bee Protection Program expands beekeeping opportunities in the unincorporated areas of San Diego County, promotes responsible beekeeping, and ensures public safety.
+To support beekeepers in raising healthy and gentle bee colonies Apiary Inspectors monitor for honey bee pest and disease issues and review beekeeping best management practices at apiary sites.

 APIARY REGISTRATION AND YEARLY RENEWAL

-Completed Apiary Registration forms can be returned by postal mail, along with a $10.00 registration fee (fee required only if you have ten or more hives), to the County of San Diego Department of Agriculture, Weights & Measures.
-If your colonies are located in the unincorporated area of San Diego County please submit the Best Management Practice checklist Tier A, Tier B, or Tier C, in addition to your registration form.
+Completed Apiary Registration forms can be returned by postal mail, along with a $10.00 registration fee (fee only required if you have ten or more hives), to the County of San Diego Department of Agriculture, Weights & Measures.
+If your bee colonies are located in the unincorporated area of San Diego County please submit the Best Management Practice checklist Tier A (1-2 colonies), Tier B (3-20 colonies), or Tier C (21 or more colonies), in addition to your registration form.
 If you are a first time registrant and your colonies are located in the unincorporated area of San Diego County, please complete the online beekeeping course as well.

 BEST MANAGEMENT PRACTICES (BMP) FOR BEEKEEPING